haltu/muuri/README.md

 ### dragReceive

-Triggered for the receiving grid when an item is dragged into another grid.
+Triggered when an item is dragged into another grid.
+Triggered for the grid that receives the item.

 **Arguments**